-Learn, how to combine the right visuals to create elegant and rather feminine branding – brand design Group 2 visuals are suitable for attracting people who are looking for high quality and understated elegance.
+Learn how to combine the right visuals to create feminine and elegant branding – brand design Group 2 visuals are suitable for attracting people looking for high quality and understated elegance.
 As a rule, with this kind of branding, the products’ price level is higher than average.

 - Group 1- Brand Design 1: How To Brand a Youthful, Open, and Happy Business.

 - Group 3- Brand Design 3: How To Style an Earthy, Community-Focused Business